 By performing a total of $k-1$ Whitehead moves on the edges in $C_k$, we reduce it to a loop, as depicted in \Cref{wm-fig:cycle-3}.
 Here we reduced the total amount of $k$--cycles with $k\geq 2$ by one, although the lengths of some other cycles could have been augmented.

-By repeating the above procedure on the remaining $k$--cycles (with $k \geq 2$) of the resulting graph, we shall reduce it to what we call a $(n,b)$--cubic tree, an example of which is depicted in \Cref{fig:tree-1}.
-Such a tree has $2n$ vertices and $b = n+1$ loops (note that $b$ is the $1$st Betty number of the initial graph $g$, since Whitehead moves preserve the number of vertices and edges of $g$, as well as the rank of $\pi_1(g)$).
+By repeating the above procedure on the remaining $k$--cycles (with $k \geq 2$) of the resulting graph, we shall reduce it to a $(n,b)$--lollipop tree, as defined below, an example of which is depicted in \Cref{fig:tree-1}.
+Such a tree has $2n$ vertices and $b = n+1$ loops: note that $b$ is the $1$st Betty number of the initial graph $g$, since Whitehead moves preserve the number of vertices and edges of $g$, as well as the rank of $\pi_1(g)$.